 Morning 2 – Eco Tour on Masonboro Island

-This morning we drove to the coast to join an Eco Tour with Wrightsville Beach Scenic Tours.
+This morning we wanted to experience more Wilmington beaches, so drove to the coast to join an Eco Tour with Wrightsville Beach Scenic Tours.
 The Eco Tour is a family-friendly catamaran boat tour to nearby Masonboro Island, a protected nature preserve.

 The captain dropped our group off on beach facing Masonboro Sound.
 We split into two groups, with one guide per group.
 Our guide immediately got to work and gathered the kids on the shoreline and they all started to look for hermit crabs.
 Then we started walking inland towards the beach which was exposed to the ocean.
 Along the way our guide pointed out many interesting things about the ecosystem of the island and why it is so important.